USDA Loan Down Payment & Closing Costs | 2025

 How much are USDA closing costs?

-USDA closing costs are generally on par with other major loan programs: about 2-5% of the home loan amount on average.
-On a $300,000 USDA home loan, you might pay around $6,000 to $10,000 in closing costs.
+While you won’t have to worry about a down payment for a USDA loan, you should be prepared for USDA closing costs, which typically range from 2-5% of the loan amount.
+This means that on a $300,000 USDA home loan, you might pay around $6,000 to $10,000 in closing costs.
 Of course, these can vary a lot by lender and location.

 But the overall amount you’ll pay at closing is a lot less with USDA, because you don’t have to bring a down payment to the table.

-USDA mortgages require no down payment.
+USDA mortgages require no USDA loan down payment, making them an attractive option for many buyers.
 Compare that to an FHA loan for which you need 3.5% down, and a conventional loan that requires 3-5% down.

 For a $200,000 home loan, the following down payments would apply.